draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

 the corresponding part is collected and saved for the user to enable faster manual curation afterwards (if desired).

-All algorithms have similar table outputs for the finding part, the filling part is therefore same for all (see :py:meth:`~refinegems.classes.gapfill.GapFiller.fill_model`).
+All algorithms have similar table outputs for the finding part, the filling part is therefore the same for all (see :py:meth:`~refinegems.classes.gapfill.GapFiller.fill_model`).
-Before adding any reactions to the model, it is checked, if it already exists to reduce the possibility of duplicates being added.
+Before adding any reaction to the model, it is checked, if it already exists to reduce the possibility of duplicates being added.

 Additionally, the following parameters allow the user to set up restrictions on